creeper82/Flashcards/classes/app/screens/README.md

 # Screens #
 App screens are used to display a CLI screen, handle the user input, call the appropriate logic methods and refresh.
 These screens should not be confused with [CLI screens](../../CLI/Screens.cs), which only display a screen based on the parameters and don't handle any inputs.
 They only render the screen components

-Typically, the screens have a *running* boolean variable which determines if the screen should be refreshed after handling the input, or closed (for example when the user presses the Esc key).
+Typically, the screens have a *running* boolean variable which determines, if the screen should be refreshed after handling the input, or closed (for example when the user presses the Esc key).

-A lot more about handling can be found [here](../handling/README.md), essentially most of the handling methods return true or false (true if the screen should be refreshed, false - aborted).
+A lot more about handling can be found [here](../handling/README.md).
+Essentially most of the handling methods return true or false (true if the screen should be refreshed, false - aborted).
 Consider the simple example from [Deck screen](Deck.cs), which shows info about the deck (from there you can start studying, manage the deck and edit that deck's cards)

 ```cs
 public static void Deck(FlashcardsDatabase database, Deck deck)